Buy now pay later best practice

 A letter to retailers

 Since June 2020, the #regulateBuyNowPayLater campaign has been calling for greater protection for young and vulnerable consumers from Buy Now Pay Later (BNPL) products and adverts.
-Great progress has been made; over 250 consumers have shared their story, 12 national and international press outlets have covered the campaign and the ASA and FCA are both investigating the issue.
+Great progress has been made; over 250 consumers have shared their story and now the FCA has concluded that BNPL needs regulating.

 The campaign understands that Buy Now Pay Later products have their place and can be useful to some consumers.
 It’s also the case that they enable retailers to offer a variety of payment options which can be beneficial to both the retailer and the customer.
 The campaign welcomes consumer choice and the use of technology to improve financial services.